onnx/onnx/docs/ImplementingAnOnnxBackend.md

 #### What is an ONNX backend

 An ONNX backend is a library that can run ONNX models.
 Since many deep learning frameworks already exist, you likely won't need to create everything from scratch.
 Rather, you'll likely create a converter that converts ONNX models to the corresponding framework specific representation and then delegate the execution to the framework.
-For example, [onnx-caffe2](https://github.com/onnx/onnx-caffe2) , [onnx-coreml](https://github.com/onnx/onnx-coreml), and [onnx-tensorflow](https://github.com/onnx/onnx-tensorflow) are all implemented as converters.
+For example, [onnx-caffe2 (as part of caffe2)](https://github.com/caffe2/caffe2/tree/master/caffe2/python/onnx) , [onnx-coreml](https://github.com/onnx/onnx-coreml), and [onnx-tensorflow](https://github.com/onnx/onnx-tensorflow) are all implemented as converters.

 #### Unified backend interface